madxkk/oss-stx-rdkit-docker/Readme.md

-Dockerfile for building the RDkit PostgreSQL cartridge.
+Repo with dockerfile to build images.
-More info on the cartridge can be [found here](http://rdkit.org/docs/Cartridge.html)
+More info can be [found here](http://rdkit.org/docs/)